unconferenceCanberra/unconfcbr-website/sessions.md

 title: Past Sessions from previous cons
 ---

-This page indexes YouTube playlists by year, each playlist holding the recorded sessions for that year, including those from previous years of BarCampCanberra.
-Enjoy (:
+This page indexes YouTube playlists, each playlist holding the recorded sessions for that year.
+Not all sessions were recorded; in some of the earlier years no sessions we recorded.

+Shoutouts go to Gavin Tapp for recording and uploading.